Chinese hackers targeted Trump and Vance’s phone data

 (CNN) — Chinese government-linked hackers have targeted the phone communications of former President Donald Trump and vice presidential nominee JD Vance as part of a much broader cyber-espionage effort aimed at high-level US targets, two sources familiar with the matter told CNN.

-The Chinese hackers have also targeted senior Biden administration officials, one of the sources said.
+The Chinese hackers also targeted people affiliated with the Harris-Walz campaign, another source familiar with the matter told CNN.
+Senior Biden administration officials were also targeted, one of the sources said.

 US officials informed the Trump campaign this week that Trump and Vance were among a group of people whose phones were targeted by the Chinese hackers, one of the sources said.
 In a statement, Trump campaign spokesperson Steven Cheung attacked the Harris campaign for allegedly emboldening China.